wilmerking/sectional-area-measurement/README.md

 # Sectional Area Calculator

-A Python tool to calculate and visualize the cross-sectional area distribution of STL models along the X, Y, and Z axes.
+A web-based tool to calculate and visualize the cross-sectional area distribution of STL models along the X, Y, and Z axes.

 ## Features

-- **Auto-detection**: Automatically finds STL files in the current directory.
+- **Web Interface**: Easy-to-use Streamlit web application
+- **File Upload**: Simply drag and drop or browse for your STL file
+- **Unit Selection**: Choose from inches, feet, yards, millimeters, centimeters, or meters
-- **Multi-Axis Analysis**: Calculates cross-sectional areas along X, Y, and Z axes.
+- **Multi-Axis Analysis**: Calculates cross-sectional areas along X, Y, and Z axes
-- **Interactive Visualization**: View graphs for each axis using a tabbed interface.
+- **Interactive Tabs**: View graphs for each axis in separate tabs
-- **Robust Slicing**: Handles complex geometries using `trimesh` and `shapely`/`networkx`.
+- **Customizable Slicing**: Adjust the number of slices for precision vs. speed
+- **Clean Visualization**: Beautiful graphs with proper unit labels

 ## Installation